achhabra2/riftshare/index.md

 * Supports sending files or directories securely through the [magic wormhole protocol](https://magic-wormhole.readthedocs.io/en/latest/)
 * Compatible with all other apps using magic wormhole (magic-wormhole or wormhole-william CLI, wormhole-gui, etc.)
 * Automatic zipping of multiple selected files to send at once
-* Full animations, progress bar, and cancellation support for sending and receiving
+* Full animations and progress bar for sending and receiving
 * Native OS File Selection
 * Open files in one click once received
 * Auto Update - don't worry about having the latest release!